dannynt/ShoppingListApp/README.md

 # Shopping List App

 _Author: Daniel Nael_

 _Mobi Lab test assignment_

 ---

 ## The Goal

-Shopping List app provides its the possibility to create a shopping list and manage it.
+Shopping List app provides the possibility to create a shopping list and manage it.

 ---